-Pickleball has become so popular that seemingly everyone is wanting to build a new court.
-Whether in a backyard, at a new venue or converting an existing tennis court, building a court can be quite an undertaking.
+Pickleball has become so popular that seemingly everyone wants to build a new court.
+Whether in a backyard, at a new venue, or converting an existing tennis court, building a court can be quite an undertaking.

-The process of building a court, however, is all too often more-than-meets the eye.
+The process of building a court, however, is all too often more than meets the eye.
 Done incorrectly and you will be out significant time, money and will have too-many-to-count headaches later.
-Therefore, before starting the project, please take the following items into consideration.
+Therefore, before starting the project, please consider the following items.

 Critical Considerations Before Building a Pickleball Court